Sheng Siong kidnapping: Planning of kidnap plot

 As part of his plan to kidnap any possible targets, Lee gathered business information on his potential targets and out of these targets, he would secretly watch their movements and organized stake-outs at some of their homes.
 Lee had once followed George Quek when he went out for his daily morning exercise at Singapore Botanic Gardens.
 Aside from this, Lee also researched on the cars drove by his potential targets and the schools their children attended.
 Lee also procured tools to carry out his kidnap plot.

-Eventually, Lee selected Lim Hock Chee (林福星 (Lín Fúxīng)), an affluent businessman and founder CEO of local supermarket chain Sheng Siong, and planned to kidnap Lim's elderly mother to extort ransom from Lim.
+Eventually, Lee selected Lim Hock Chee (林福星 (Lîm Hok-chhiⁿ)), an affluent businessman and founder CEO of local supermarket chain Sheng Siong, and planned to kidnap Lim's elderly mother to extort ransom from Lim.
 Lim, who was born in 1961, was the fifth of nine children and he grew up in Jurong, and his father was a fisherman who later turned to raising pigs at Lim Chu Kang for a living.
 Lim later dropped out of secondary school during his third year and he enrolled in a vocational institute.
 Lim became a pig farmer after completing his mandatory national service and he started a stall selling pork in 1984, which gradually grew into a store, and it would become a successful supermarket chain titled Sheng Siong, which was headed by Lim, and two of his brothers were the main stockholders of the board.
 Lim, who married his neighbour Lee Moi Hong and had four children (three sons and one daughter), was known to be a thrifty and hardworking man with a "big heart" despite his wealth, and he treated his employees well.
 In 2013, Lim was worth around S$500 million, and this information led to Lee targeting Lim's mother and finally carried out the plan on 8 January 2014.